jiexiangfan/jiexiangfan/README.md

 ## Hello there 👋 I am Jay...

-I graduated from Monash University as a Software Engineer in 2023.
-I have experience in full-stack development, especially with the MERN stack, and have hands-on experience in designing and deploying user-friendly applications on cloud platforms.
+I am a Junior Software Engineer with experience in full-stack development, especially with the MERN stack.
+Other than hands-on experience in designing and deploying user-friendly applications on cloud platforms.
 I am passionate about learning new skills and taking on new challenges in the ever-evolving tech landscape, especially in full-stack development, solution architecture, and cloud computing.

 As a research assistant at Monash University, I apply my software engineering and full-stack development skills to support research projects in human-centred design, cloud computing, and AI.
 I utilise technologies such as UI/UX, AWS, Node.js, and React and collaborate with researchers and stakeholders from diverse backgrounds and sectors.